- Brené Brown

 Payment Options

-Online payment via Square (credit card, Apple Pay, Google Pay).
+Online payment is available via Square using credit card, Apple Pay or Google Pay.

-1, 3, and 5 session packs available for affordability, valid for 12 months.
+One, three and five session packs are offered for affordability, with all packs valid for 12 months.

 Contact Priscilla